Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-M02s.md

 ## Steps to install

-* Fastboot installation via custom recovery (has not been tested)
+* Fastboot installation via custom fastbootd recovery (has not been tested)
     ```
     $ fastboot flash system <system.img>
     ```